Slocum massacre: Massacre

 Deputy Sheriff Stubblefield was also called to the scene.
 Whites in Anderson County warned him of a threat of assassination by an African American.
 This shows that whites were still fearful and willing to kill.
 Because of the fear in both the white and black population, governor Thomas Mitchell Campbell ordered Texas Rangers and the State Militia to Anderson County.
 The Texas Rangers began their work by helping black women and children.
 On their search, black neighborhoods were empty.
 Blacks' property was frequently stolen.
-Deaths of an elderly couple was unrelated.
+Deaths of an elderly couple were unrelated.
 The rangers confirmed that black people believed that white people were hunting them.

-Even with the rumor of a black uprising against whites proven false, Marsh Holley, a witness to murders and one of the reasons that the Slocum Massacre began in the first place, was put in jail as protection.
+Even with the rumor of a black uprising against whites proven false, Marsh Holley, a witness to murders and one of the reasons that the Slocum massacre began in the first place, was put in jail as protection.
 He denied that the promissory note was the cause of the massacre.

 It was said that the burial site of African Americans was on Abe Wilson's land.
 Some say that there were six deaths total, and the deceased were wrapped in blankets, put in pine boxes, and buried in a trench.
 Others say that bodies were thrown in the ditch.
 Others reported seeing bodies abandoned in woods, fields and canebrakes.
 The final death toll was never determined.
 But by the 1920 census, at least one-half of the black population had left Slocum.

 Black resident Jack Holley survived the massacre; he fled the area with his family.
 He left the granary, dairy, and general store that he had built up as a freedman.
 Other Holley family survivors included Wilustus "Lusk" Holley, who witnessed his brother, Alex, being murdered.
 He escaped by playing dead and soon moved to Fort Worth.
 Reagan and Marshall Holley stayed in Anderson County for the rest of their lives.
-Besides the Holleys, seven other men who died in the massacre were Cleveland "Cleve" Larkin, Sam Baker, Dick and Jeff Wilson, Ben Dancer, John Hays and Will Burly.
+Besides the Holleys, seven other men who died in the massacre were Cleveland "Cleve" Larkin, Sam Baker, Dick and Jeff Wilson, Ben Dancer, John Hays, and Will Burly.